tock/tock/doc/courses/sensys/README.md

 1. [Environment Setup](environment.md): Get familiar with the Tock tools and getting a board setup.

+2. [Userland programming](application.md): write a basic sensing application in C.

-2. [Deliver for the Client](client.md): Help an important client get a new board setup.
+3. [Deliver for the Client](client.md): Help an important client get a new board setup.